-Sherwood supports high school students and adults with disabilities who are interested in seeking employment and support them every step of the way during the hiring process.
+Supported employment connects individuals with disabilities who are 16 years old and older who are seeking employment.
+We carefully match skills and talents with job opportunities.
+Together we obtain success.
 Sherwood strives not only to place people in jobs, but to ensure they are in jobs they love.
-Sherwood believes that every individual with a disability should have an opportunity for meaningful employment that uses their abilities to the highest level and offers a competitive wage.
+We believe that every individual with a disability should have an opportunity for meaningful employment that uses their abilities to the highest level and offers a competitive wage.
 A job leads to increased economic independence, community integration and greater self-worth.

 For the individual: